moumen7/moumen7/README.md

 ## Computer Science Student, passionate about Software development.

 -   Third Year Computer Science Student at Ain Shams University.
--   Strong Knowledge of Java and C++.
 -   Problem solving skills.
 -   proficiency with algorithms and data structures.
--   good knowledge of OOP and design patterns.
+-   Good knowledge of OOP and design patterns.
--   Made several projects with android.
+-   Good understaning of android framework(Kotlin and Java)
 -   Lives in Cairo, Egypt.

 ### Languages: